EdwardPenny/Birmingham-physics-year-2-lab-project-emission-spectra-of-noble-gases/README.md

 Was written in week 9 of labs.
 Is a refinment of V7 removing unessary code.
 It also adds pie charts for the final data to all the results to be easily presented.

 Spectra of Noble gases V9
-Was written in week 9 of labs.Removes bugs and mistakes from V8 which had lead to the results being off slightly.
+Was written in week 9 of labs.
+Removes bugs and mistakes from V8 which had lead to the results being off slightly.

 Spectra of Noble gases V10 final form
 Was written in week 9 of labs.
 Fixes a mistake in V9 where there was no initial conditions selected for the curve fitting which lead to cery large errors on the final answer.